Quick Spanish for Travelers

 INTRODUCTION

 The purpose of this booklet is to introduce a quick method to learn the least Spanish needed to get by when traveling in Latin America.
 This guide targets only the minimum basic phrases needed.
 Tips are added to lessen your problems.
-Emphasis will be on trying to politely limit the other persons responses to yes or no etc. Be aware that Latin Americans are friendly and will likely try to draw you into a conversation about something that will complicate matters.
+Emphasis will be on trying to politely limit the other persons responses to yes or no etc.

 Most of the following material will be in phrases.
 In English, in Spanish, and in an easy to read pronunciation system (this is the common pronunciation for Mexico and Central America - not proper Castilian).
 For example:

 English: How many pesos please?
+How many?

 Spanish: Cuantos pesos por favor?
+Cuantos?

-Pronunciation: KWAN-tohs PEH-sohs por fa-VOR
+Pronunciation: KWAN-tohs PEH-sohs por fa-VOR?
+KWAN-tohs?

 Please make sure you very strongly accent the capitals and speak very forcefully compared to English.
 If not you will likely get confused looks.
 Remember you can copy this guide and simply point to the Spanish request.
+If you are not understood initially, try the simplest question, such as; Cuantos?, instead of, Cuantos pesos por favor?

 NUMBERS

-Allow me to start with the numbers.
 You have probably been told repeatedly that you simply have to learn the numbers.
 Not true.
 After you ask them , "Cuantos pesos por favor" and you can not understand their very rapid reply, hand them a pen a paper and, simply say:

 Write it please.